mattkoco/Kinesis-Scorebot/README.md

 ***Setup***

 1. Create a Scoring directory.
 This can be anywhere on the system.
-2. Copy/paste (hyperlink) into a file. (!!!
+2. Copy/paste [THIS CODE](https://github.com/mattkoco/Kinesis-Scorebot/blob/main/getscore.sh) into a file. (!!!
 NOTE: MAKE SURE TO SUBSTITUTE THE DESIGNATED LINES INSIDE OF THE SCOREBOT !!!)
 3. Add an alias inside of /etc/bash.bashrc that links the term 'score' to the scorebot.
 4. Thats it!